EchoStone1101/RustyBlogs/_posts/2023-09-14-Rust-Types.md

 ### (Why) Does it Work?

 The step (1) and (2) of Algorithm.I is fairly standard union-find business, which I don't think needs defending.
-The step (3) and (4) contains two uncommon details, but first I'd like to note the main idea when designing the algorithm:
+The step (3) and (4) contains two uncommon details, but first I'd like to throw out the main idea when designing the algorithm:

-> **Alias pointers should always point from a higher-order `Type`, to a lower-order one**
+> **Alias pointers should always point from a higher-order `Type`, to a lower-order one.**

 * The update order in step (3), assuming the principle above, is actually making an *inductive* guarantee: that, given all lower-order `Type`s are correctly aliased, the current `Type` can be correctly aliased as well, only by finding the roots of component `Type`s.